 Joint CGS-REEEC Workshop

-The Global and Area Studies Summer Lab is part of a joint initiative between the Center for Global Studies, the International and Area Studies Library, and the Russian, East European, and Eurasian Center (REEEC) aiming to promote the internationalization of education at Illinois and nationwide.
+The Global and Area Studies Summer Lab is part of a joint initiative between the Center for Global Studies, the International and Area Studies Library, and the Russian, East European, and Eurasian Center (REEEC) aiming to promote the internationalization of education in Illinois and nationwide.
 Follow this link for more information on fellowships and the Summer Research Lab at REEEC.
 Participants in the two programs will be invited to share their work and establish collaborations in a joint workshop that will take place on July 22.
+Please consult the 2016 Schedule for more information.
 If you are interested, please indicate your wish to participate in the application form.